rzepinskip/hagit/README.md

 # hagit

-A basic version control system written in Haskell (learning project) inspiried by the Git protocol.
+A basic version control system written in Haskell based on the Git protocol.

 ## Installation